automl/auto-sklearn/CONTRIBUTING.md

     # Create a new branch based on the currently active branch
     git checkout -b my_new_branch

+    git submodule udate --init --recursive  # If you missed the --recurse-submodules arg
     ```

     The reason to create a new branch is two fold: